 - The registered manager was clear about their responsibilities for reporting to the CQC and the regulatory requirements.
-Risks were clearly identified and escalated where necessary. - Staff received supervision and support from the registered manager and senior support workers to develop their practice. - People's personal information was stored securely and treated in line with data protection laws. - Ratings from our last inspection were displayed in the service, in line with legal obligations.
+Risks were clearly identified and escalated where necessary. - Staff received supervision and support from the registered manager to develop their practice. - People's personal information was stored securely and treated in line with data protection laws. - Ratings from our last inspection were displayed in the service, in line with legal obligations.